Deposit a Structure in the CSD

-Data should be deposited with the Cambridge Crystallographic Data Centre (CCDC) and FIZ Karlsruhe via our joint web-based CIF deposition and validation service at:
+Data can be deposited with the Cambridge Crystallographic Data Centre (CCDC) who curate the CSD and FIZ Karlsruhe who curate the ICSD via our joint web-based CIF deposition and validation service.

-Some other structure types may also be accepted - please consult our FAQ page for more information.
+Some other structure types may also be accepted — please consult our FAQ here for more information.

 The CCDC and FIZ Karlsruhe strongly encourage the inclusion of structure factor data with CIFs for deposition to the Cambridge Structural Database (CSD) and the Inorganic Crystal Structure Database (ICSD), in line with recommendations by the International Union of Crystallography (IUCr).
-For further information please check our FAQ page or the announcement from the IUCr.
+For further information please check our FAQ about structure factors here, or the guidelines from the IUCr here.

 Data depositions with the CCDC and FIZ Karlsruhe are of two main types: